romeorizzi/TALight/README.md

 rtal get eggs
 ```
 After issuing this program you will find a file named `eggs.tar` in your current directory.
 If you untar this file a directory `eggs` will hatch.
 Inside this directory you will find all the material of the problem that the problem solver has decided to make public (simply putting symlinks to those files and folders in the directory public).
-Notice that among th materials that the good problem solver has decided not to make public is the file `correct_table.txt`.
+Notice that among the materials that the good problem solver has decided not to make public is the file `correct_table.txt`.
 Do you see the reason why?
 Launch

 ```bash